vijoy-sunil/CARND_TERM1-Vehicle_Detection_and_Tracking/writeup.md

 Here's a [link to my video result](./output_videos/project_output.mp4)

 ### Adding Heatmaps and Bounding Boxes
-The add_heat function increments the pixel value (referred to as "heat") of an all-black image the size of the original image at the location of each detection rectangle.
-Areas encompassed by more overlapping rectangles are assigned higher levels of heat
+The `add_heat` function increments the pixel value (referred to as "heat") of an all-black image the size of the original image at the location of each detection rectangle.
+Areas encompassed by more overlapping rectangles are thus assigned higher levels of heat

-A threshold is applied to the heatmap (in this example, with a value of 1), setting all pixels that don't exceed the threshold to zero.
+Then, a threshold is applied to the heatmap setting all pixels that don't exceed the threshold to zero.
 The `scipy.ndimage.measurements.label()` function then collects spatially contiguous areas of the heatmap and assigns each a label.
-And the final detection area is set to the extremities of each identified label.
+And the final detection area is set to the extremities of each identified label using `draw_labeled_bboxes` function.
+The heatmaps can be seen in the above series of test_images.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 The code for processing frames of video is `process_img`.
 The class `Vehicle Detect` stores the detections (returned by find_cars) from the previous 15 frames of video using the prev_rects parameter.
 Rather than performing the heatmap/threshold/label steps for the current frame's detections, the detections for the past 15 frames are combined and added to the heatmap and the threshold for the heatmap is set to 1 + len(det.prev_rects)//2 (one more than half the number of rectangle sets contained in the history).